Pyleks/Milestone-Project-3/README.md

 being logged in.
 This redirected the visitor to login window

+#### Approve recipe without being logged in.
+- upon using "http://the-happy-bun.herokuapp.com/approve_recipe/5eb68067da4d9fe0620a801d" I attempt to approve a recipe without being logged in.
+This redirect the visitor to login window
+But also approved it.

 #### Update recipe without being logged in.
 - Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update pastry without being logged in.